Move Welcome to Omarchy

 Keeping your passwords in a password manager is a best practice.
 Doubly so if you're working with a team.
 And 1password is a great solution, which also comes with a command line tool for integrating key lookups in scripts.

-You start 1Password with Super + /
+You start 1Password with Super + Shift + /.

 Typora